haesleinhuepf/git-bob/readme.md

 * `git-bob` was tested for Python projects only (yet).
 * It cannot solve issues where changing multiple files is required.
-* It does not have any logic to control who is allowed to trigger it.
+* It has only limited logic to control who is allowed to trigger it.
-  It uses Github infrastructure instead.
-Hence, if you are a repository member, you can trigger it.
+  If you are a repository member, you can trigger it.
   If others send a pull-request, some repository member must allow the action to run manually.
 * `git-bob` is not compatible with locally running open-source/weight LLMs.
   This might make sense when being executed locally only.
 In the Github-CI this might be impossible.